BradleyCulley/bradleyculley.github.io/_posts/2024-broken-02-10-the-most-important-thing-in-the-world.md

     TODO: maybe remove this sentence: In other words, "<span style="font-style: italic;">I</span>, as a business owner, would have to spend money on poor people?".

+    "They had to understand the culture he or she was a part of...they had to appreciate the idea that the values of the people we surround ourselves with have a profound effect on who we are" (quoted from Outliers, so quote it from there) -https://www.episcopalhealth.org/leadership/roseto-connection/

 <p>